Truth, beauty, and goodness in grand unification: a machine learning approach: Numerical results

 \section{Numerical results}

-We numerically minimised the loss functions \eqref{eqn:L45} and \eqref{eqn:L24}, using the standard optimisation schemes of machine learning\footnote{ The results presented here are generated by the vanilla Adam algorithm \cite{Kingma:2014vow} with hyperparameters $\alpha=0.001$, $\beta_1=0.9$, $\beta_2=0.999$ and $\epsilon=10^{-8}$.
+We randomly generated 1000 initial configurations of the 11 parameters, and for each of these 1000 samples we optimised the parameters using the loss functions of the 45-Higgs model and the 24-Higgs model, up to 1,000,000 iterations.
+For numerical minimisation of the loss functions \eqref{eqn:L45} and \eqref{eqn:L24}, we used the standard optimisation schemes of machine learning\footnote{ The results presented here are generated by the vanilla Adam algorithm \cite{Kingma:2014vow} with hyperparameters $\alpha=0.001$, $\beta_1=0.9$, $\beta_2=0.999$ and $\epsilon=10^{-8}$.
 Smaller learning rate ($\alpha$) is found to give smaller values of optimised loss functions (values averaged over 999,901st-1,000,000th data points).
 Similar results are obtained by the Gradient Descent algorithm. }.
-We made iterations up to 1,000,000 steps, and collected 1000 samples each for the 45-Higgs model and the 24-Higgs model.